If Commerce Were a League of Heroes, Logistics Would Be Its Superman

 Ease of doing business.

 The company that is the easiest to do business with gets higher customer preference.
 Logistics management will want to make sure that there are no problems with the system.
-This means checking on operations on each link of the supply chain, to streamline the purchase process, punctual delivery of purchased goods, and establishing communication channels to make sure everyone is on the same page.
+This means checking on operations on each link of the supply chain to streamline the purchase process, punctual delivery of purchased goods, and establishing communication channels to make sure everyone is on the same page.

 Take ownership of problems and improve outcomes.